barryclark/jekyll-now/README.md

 ## Contributing

 Pull Requests from our design, development and operations teams of [Haufe.Group](http://www.haufe-lexware.com) and its subsidiaries are greatly appreciated.
 If you've never contributed to an open source project before we are more than happy to walk you through how to create a pull request.

-The short version of it is to simply clone this repo (a) into a repo of your own account with (b) the name `[your_account_name].github.io` and (c) manually change the `url` parameter in `_config.xml` to `http://[your_account_name].github.io`.
-Commit your changes and a couple of seconds later you should find the blog published on the above configured url.
-Now you can add your changes and test them live after each commit.
+The short version of it is to simply clone this repo (a) into a repo of your own account with (b) the name `[your_account_name].github.io`.

-**Do not submit your _config.yml file as part of the pull request.** The easiest way to do that is by reverting your changes in `_config.yml` and pushing it to your repo once you are ready to create a pull request.
-The easiest way to do so is to use a tool like (SourceTree)[https://www.sourcetreeapp.com], right-click on `_config.yml` and select revert changes.
-You wll not neet to commit anything but you do need to push it up to your github repo.

 Support for Categories and Tags were inspired by [this blog entry](http://www.minddust.com/post/tags-and-categories-on-github-pages/).
 A list of the defined categories and tags can be found at `_data/categories.yml` and `_data\tags.yml` respectively.
 If you want to add new categories or tags, you need to add them to the corresponding `.yml` file and add the matching template into the `meta/category` or `meta/tag` directories.
 Please do not go overboard with adding new categories and tags but try to stay within the ones we have.
 On the other hand - if you feel strongly about adding one, feel free to submit a pull request.